nuobit/odoo-addons/l10n_es_aeat_sii_oca_extension/README.rst

   * Added support for **BaseImponibleACoste** key when **ClaveRegimenEspecialOTranscedencia = "06"**
   * Added support for **CuotaDeducible** key for a partially deductible taxes
+  * Added hooks to allow extending the Agencies

 Bug Tracker
 ===========